twentythousandphantoms/jimiiot-ecs/README.md

 Jimi-iot
 =

-These are Terraform scripts for deploying jimi-iot platmorm in AWS ECS.
+These are Terraform scripts for deploying jimi-iot platform in AWS ECS.

 How to run: